 Beyond the game of investment, losing is central to life’s journey.
 Sometimes, we win; other times, we lose.
-Investment in stocks bears its challenges and not-so-fruitful-days.
+Investment in stocks bears its challenges and not-so-fruitful days.
 There isn’t anyone who deliberately buys stock knowing it’ll go down the drain.
 However, how do you keep your head above water and cut the loss?
-Although no one plans to suffer losses, we discuss some strategies on how to deal with them.
+Although no one plans to suffer losses in the stock market, we discuss some strategies on how to deal with them.

 Here, what we do is learn from our investment mistakes: What did we do wrong?
 What could we have done differently?
 We try to connect the pieces of the puzzle together and prepare ourselves for even better chances in the future.

 Some investors often have the wrong assumptions when investing in stocks.
 For instance, there is the misconception that stocks always rebound.
-Since there is a tendency for stocks to go higher, investors operate under the illusion that their ‘losing’ stocks will eventually bounce back.
+Since there is a tendency for stocks to go higher, investors operate under the illusion that their losses in the stock market will eventually bounce back.
 It is noteworthy to mention that stock trading is an index of winners.

 Losses should not define us.
 As investors, we shouldn’t beat ourselves to it by taking it personally.
 Remember, there are investors out there who have worse cases.
 Like we mentioned earlier, taking corrective action is a good strategy to employ.
 When we are certain that “all is in order”, we may decide to shoot for the moon [and land among the stars].

 In investing, avoiding losses is not always possible, especially with the coming pandemic.
 What successful investors do is to accept this and try to minimize their losses, manage their stocks during the pandemic, rather than avoid them.
 Losses hurt.